BugenZhao/Simulator/README.md

 )
 ```

-The majority of designs for both *Seq* and *Pipe* are based on the HCL of *CS:APP 3e*.
-However, all units have the same place in our design, from the PC predictor to ALU, which becomes **a good playground for us to add, modify, and practice some designs of *Computer Architecture*.**
+The majority of designs for both *Seq* and *Pipe* are based on the HCL design of *CS:APP 3e*.
+However, all units, from the PC predictor to the ALU, have the same place in our design, which makes the project **a good playground to add, modify, and practice some techniques of *Computer Architecture*.**

-Besides, I also wrap *YIS*, the instruction-level simulator for Y86-64, into the project and fix some bugs in order to make a comprehensive comparison test for *Seq* and *Pipe*.
-Except for the different definition on PC register, both simulators have passed the [*~1000 test cases*](Resources/Objects).
+Besides, in order to make a comprehensive comparison test for *Seq* and *Pipe*, I also wrap *YIS*, the instruction-level simulator for Y86-64, into the project.
+After some fixes on *YIS* and tester mentioned previously, both simulators have passed all [*~1000 test cases*](Resources/Objects).

 ## Get Started with SimulatorLib
 An example of Accumulator is shown below, check [here](Sources/Simulator/Examples/Accumulator.swift) for more details.